 We also limited carbon removals from afforestation and reforestation (A/R).
 When implemented appropriately (e.g., by focusing on recovering forests' ecological functions, rather than solely on reestablishing trees), this mitigation measure can generate substantial benefits for adaptation, sustainable development, and biodiversity at relatively low costs (IPCC 2022).
 But if deployed at large scale and without following forest landscape restoration principles, A/R can generate unintended consequences, such as fueling land competition, spurring increases in food prices, and intensifying food insecurity (IPCC 2022).
-Accordingly, we constrained our assessment of IPCC (2018) modelled pathways that limit warming to 1.5°C with no or limited overshoot to those that deploy an average of 3.6 GtCO2/ yr from 2050 to 2100 (see Box 3).
-For IPCC (2022) modelled pathways, we relied on updated filtering criteria from Climate Analytics (2023) and Grant et al. (2021), limiting deployment of A/R to an average of 3.6 GtCO2/yr from 2040 to 2060 and an average of 4.4 GtCO2/yr from 2050 to 2100 (see Box 2).8 These limits to A/R represent the upper bound of carbon removals within this filtered set of scenarios, and the median amount of A/R remains relatively low-for example, at less than 1 GtCO2/yr throughout the century in IPCC (2022) scenarios.
+Accordingly, we constrained our assessment of IPCC (2018) modelled pathways that limit warming to 1.5°C with no or limited overshoot to those that feature an average of 3.6 GtCO2/yr from 2050 to 2100 (see Box 3).
+For IPCC (2022) modelled pathways, we relied on updated filtering criteria from Climate Analytics (2023) and Grant et al. (2021), which constrain A/R to an average of 3.6 GtCO ${2}$ /yr from 2040 to 2060 and an average of 4.4 GtCO2/yr from 2050 to 2100 (see Box 2).8 These limits to A/R represent the upper bound of carbon removal within the filtered scenario sets and are consistent with Deprez et al.'s (2024) estimate of sustainable mitigation potential from A/R. Moreover, the median amount of A/R within these modelled pathways remains relatively low-for example, at less than 1 GtCO,/yr throughout the century in the filtered set of IPCC (2022) scenarios.

 Similarly, when deriving targets from bottom-up sectoral modelling and estimates of technical and cost-effective mitigation potentials for forests and land and food and agriculture, we selected those that, if achieved, would not threaten food security, spur biodiversity loss, or limit fiber production.
 All targets for reforestation and restoration, specifically, do not exceed the areas associated with Griscom et al. (2017)'s global "maximum additional mitigation potentials," which are technical estimates of mitigation potential constrained by social and environmental safeguards.
 In calculating this maximum additional mitigation potential for reforestation, for example, Griscom et al. (2017) limited forest cover gain to lands that are ecologically appropriate for forests, removed all existing croplands from their estimate of maximum potential extent to avoid dampening yields, and excluded the boreal region due to changes in albedo that would have a net warming effect.
-The area associated with this maximum additional mitigation potential is 678 million hectares (Mha) (Griscom et al. 2017), which our reforestation target of 300 Mha does not exceed (Roe et al. 2021).
-Similarly, our food and agriculture targets seek to avoid additional ecosystem conversion, and to free up farmland for reforestation and restoration, by reducing agriculture's land footprint below its 2010 global extent, while mitigating GHG emissions from production processes and feeding 10 billion people (Searchinger et al. 2019, 2021).
+The area associated with this maximum additional mitigation potential is 678 million hectares (Mha) (Griscom et al. 2017).
+Our reforestation target not only falls well below this threshold but also aligns with Deprez et al. (2024)'s more recent estimate of sustainable mitigation potential from A/R. Similarly, our food and agriculture targets seek to avoid additional ecosystem conversion, and to free up farmland for reforestation and restoration, by reducing agriculture's land footprint below its 2010 global extent, while mitigating GHG emissions from production processes and feeding nearly 10 billion people (Searchinger et al. 2019, 2021).